IREdwards27/arths-on-landscapes/README.md

   second column: node ID for the second sampling plot third column: resistance of the shortest path between sampling plots where all forest classes are assigned a resistance value of 1 and all other classes are assigned resistance of 10

+mod1.asc: a raster file with cells assigned resistance values based on NLCD land cover values, generated in line 435 of "complete_script.R."

 mod1_paths_resistances_3columns.txt: resistance of the shortest path between sampling plots using resistance model 2 first column: node ID for the first sampling plot second column: node ID for the second sampling plot